-In some parts of the world, traditional medicine is still being practiced [1].
+In some parts of the world, traditional medicine is still being practised[1].
 This often involves the use of a medicinal herb or plant in the treatment of diseases.
 According to Abayomi et al. [2], a consultative committee of the World Health Organisation (WHO), a medicinal plant is any plant that contains chemicals that have therapeutic value or that serve as precursors to produce effective pharmaceuticals.
-One of the therapeutic herbs that has been widely used in folk medicine is 'Zingiber officinale\ (popularly known as ginger).
-It belongs to the Zingiberaceae family.
+One of the therapeutic herbs that has been widely used in folk medicine is Zingiber officinale (popularly known as ginger), which belongs to the Zingiberaceae family.
 There are more than 45 genera and 800 species in this family.
-Z. officinale is a perennial plant that grows upright to a height of one to three feet and is a widely used home-remedy.
+Z. officinale is a perennial plant that grows upright to a height of one to three feet and is a widely used homeremedy.
 The roots of this plant (fresh and dried)have been used in ancient China, India, and other countries to treat various diseases likecold-induced illnesses, nausea, asthma, cough, colic, heart palpitations, swelling, dyspepsia, loss of appetite, and rheumatism [3].

-Ginger contains a variety of bioactive substances, including phenolic and terpene chemicals.
-The primary phenolic chemicals that give ginger its different bioactivities are gingerols, shogaols, and paradols[4].
-Recent research has revealed biological properties of ginger, including anti-inflammatory, antibacterial, antioxidant, and anti-cancer properties could be attributed to the bioactive compounds present in it.
+Ginger contains a variety of bioactive substances[4].
+Recent research has revealed that the biological properties of ginger, including anti-inflammatory, antibacterial, antioxidant, and anti-cancer properties, could be attributed to the bioactive compounds present in it.
 Furthermore, an increasing body of research has shown that ginger may help prevent and treat severaldiseases, including neurological conditions [5], cardiovascular conditions, obesity, diabetes mellitus, nausea and vomiting and respiratory issues [6].

-With increasing resistance of microorganisms to conventional antibiotics, there is an urgent need to produce novel, more potent, andbroad-spectrum antibiotics that are readily available, affordable, and have low levels of toxicity and resistance.
-Consequent upon the afore-mentioned properties of this plant, and its use in traditional medicine, this research aimed at determining the phytochemicals composition andassessing the antibacterial properties of aqueous and ethanolic extracts of Zingiber officinale againstentericbacterialpathogens.
+With the increasing resistance of microorganisms to conventional antibiotics, there is an urgent need to produce novel, more potent, andbroad-spectrum antibiotics that are readily available, affordable, and have low levels of toxicity and resistance.
+Consequent upon the afore-mentioned properties of this plantand its use in traditional medicine, this research aimed at determining the phytochemicals composition andassessing the antibacterial properties of aqueous and ethanolic extracts of Zingiber officinale againstentericbacterialpathogens.